oleg-py/shironeko/docs/02_Basic concepts.md

 combinators, e.g.
 - You can strip and/or transform data coming to you with `map` and `evalMap`
-- You can optimize away unwanted updates with `.filter` or `.distinct`
+- You can optimize away unwanted updates with `.filter` or `.changes`
 - You can reduce the frequency of updates with `.debounce`*
 - You can use `Stream.resource(..)` to have a mount/unmount lifecycle hook, and `evalTap` to get an update hook.